pierre-rouleau/pel/README.rst

 pel -- Pragmatic Environment Library for Emacs
 ==============================================

-PEL is an hybrid package.
+PEL is a hybrid package.
 It is:

 - an Emacs key binding documentation project
   (see `Key Bindings Documentation`_),